eklavyaj/Relay-Based-Peer-to-Peer-System/README.md

 <li>Start PEER NODE 2 on the terminal with working directory as 'peer2'.</li>
 <li>Start PEER NODE 3 on the terminal with working directory as 'peer3'.</li>
 <li>Start PEER CLIENT on the terminal with working directory as 'client'.</li>
+<li> Client terminal window is going to ask for the name of the file that is to be sought, input the derired file name. </li>
+<li> If the file is found, a text file "DesiredText.txt" containing the contents of the sought file will be saved in the directory of the client file. </li>
 </ol>

 ```